Three types of statistics and the entropy bounds: Acknowledgements

-We would like to thank C. Cao, J. L. Li and Y. Q. Wang for useful discussions.
-The work is supported in part by the NNSF of China Grant No. 90503009, No. 10775116, and 973 Program Grant No. 2005CB724508.
+We would like to thank C. Cao, J.L.
+Li and Y.Q.
+Wang for useful discussions.
+The work is supported in part by the NNSF of China Grant No.11047120, No.11075138 and the Science Foundation of Hebei University No.2010Q29.